NEW MEXICO JUNIOR COLLEGE

 You must have access, on a regular basis, to a computer that supports the Canvas minimum specifications and has an active connection to the Internet.
 See the minimum computer specification requirements at www.nmjc.edu/distancelearning/coursescourseschedules/Canvasinstructions.aspx.

-Note is is an 8 week, online lecture/laboratory life science course geared for science and non-science majors.
 Canvas will be used to deliver course information for both the lecture/laboratory component.
 The design of the course correlates information presented in the textbook with the laboratory manual.
-Final course grade is a composite of both lecture and laboratory.
+Final course grade is a composite of both lecture and laboratory material.

 All tests/lab assessments are submitted via Canvas.
 Modified laboratory activities are to be submitted as pdf files within Canvas.

-Should any questions arise during the semester, simply e-mail me and I will respond within 24 hours Monday thru Friday 12 noon.
+Should any questions arise during the semester, simply e-mail me and I will respond within 24 hours Monday through Friday 12 noon.
 I do check mail periodically during the week-end and will do my best to respond in a timely manner.
 Feedback for course work will be given Monday through Friday.

 Learning Module Exams: